fasteddy516/BearMera-Firmware/README.md

 ### Where are the .hex files?
 **Compiled .hex firmware files are not, and will not be provided**.
 Using modified firmware on your 3D printer can be dangerous, particularly if that firmware is not intended for your specific printer's geometry and hardware configuration.
-Given that this firmware was built for an uncommon printer configuration (Bear 2.1-ish MK2.5S, Bear X-Axis 0.70-alpha, BearMera Extruder), it is unlikely that it will work as-is for the vast majority of people.
+Given that this firmware was built for an uncommon printer configuration (Bear 2.1-ish MK2.5S, BearExxa 1.0.0, BearMera Extruder), it is unlikely that it will work as-is for the vast majority of people.
 To use the modified firmware, you will have to build it from source yourself.

 ### How do I build the firmware from source?
-Prusa Research provides build instructions in their GitHub repository [here](https://github.com/prusa3d/BearMera-Firmware).
+Prusa Research provides build instructions in their GitHub repository [here](https://github.com/prusa3d/Prusa-Firmware).
 I personally build the source using the provided `PF-build.sh` script in a Ubuntu docker container on a Windows 10 64-bit machine.

 ### What parts of the firmware have been modified?